dhruva1995/typeface-project-2/Readme.md

 1. Understood websockets, implemented communication between the client/server using them.
 2. Understood Redis, integrating it with spring boot, this is very first time I used it, I used lists, pubsub and used it as cache, I really saw the difference in round about time getting reduce from 1050 ms to 53ms upon caching the data.
 3. Experimented and learnt material ui components, and how to integrate them.
+4. Created aparent pom and hierarchical project structure, not a big thing but this helped to build all projects once instead of building individual projects.

 ### Challenges